How to Know If I’ve Really Forgiven When Memories Come Back

 The psalmist who wrote today’s verse knew the wonders of spending just a minute in the presence of the Lord.
 He compares one day with God to a thousand away from Him.
 This message speaks volumes to my guilty heart in a fresh new way today.

-Life is filled with uncertainties.
-Now more than ever we don’t know what will happen from one day to the next.
-But God’s Word ushers in peace and hope right when we need it.
+Life is filled with mistakes we wish we could take back.
+But God’s Word ushers in peace and grace right when we need it.
 One day - one minute - one moment at a time.

-If one day with God will provide relief to last a thousand, how much will a single moment provide the peace we need to get through today’s uncertainty?
+If one day with God will provide relief to last a thousand, how much will a single moment in his presence provide the peace we need to get through today’s challenges?
 So when life seems out of control and we struggle to hold it together, let’s remember this.

 One minute in God’s presence will revive my withered perspective.